mpeeples2008/ArchNetSci/_book/04-uncertainty.md

       }
     }
   }

 # Create data frame for out put and name columns
   output <- matrix(NA, nsim, length(props))
   colnames(output) <- as.character(props)

 # Iterate over each value of props and then each value from 1 to nsim
-  for (j in 1:length(props)) {
+  for (j in seq_len(length(props))) {
     for (i in 1:nsim) {
-      # Run code in brackets if missing_probs == NA
+      # Run code in brackets if missing_probs is NA
       if (is.na(missing_probs)[1]) {
         sub_samp <- sample(seq(1, vcount(net)),
                            size = round(vcount(net) * props[j], 0))